 The current Government’s flagship policy to tackle home energy efficiency is the Green Deal.
 Launches in January 2013, enable homeowners to have various measures installed at no up-front cost and repaid through a charge attached to their energy meter.
 The Green Deal is complemented by the Energy Company Obligation (ECO), which provides additional support for low income households.

 Beyond energy efficiency, the Feed-in Tariff (FiT) and the Renewable Heat Incentive (RHI) are designed to encourage the retrofit of small scale renewables in homes.
 The former, launched in 2010 has been enormously successful, with significant levels of take-up from households across the UK.
 The RHI was opened to households from June 2014 and offers subsidies for measures such as solar thermal and heat pumps.

 Finding ways to improve the energy efficiency of the UK’s homes, and to reduce emissions from this sector has long been a focus of the UK-GBC.

 In 2008, a Task Group was convened to help inform the Government’s Low Carbon Homes Strategy, delivering the Low Carbon Existing Homes report.
 This was followed in 2009 with a Task Group that focussed on how retrofit could be financed.
 This led to the production of our Pay as You Save report, which played a significant role in informing the early development of the Green Deal.

 Since the launch of the Green Deal, we have conevened Task Groups examining demand drivers for retrofit and the cost of Green Deal Finance.
 We continue to be involved in the development of the scheme and regularly participate in stakeholder groups on the subject.

 Information for homeowners

-If you are a homeowner looking for information about how you can improve the energy efficiency of your home, take a look at our Great British Refurb website, which we run with Kevin McCloud and WWF, or visit the Energy Saving Trust for further advice.
+If you are a homeowner looking for information about how you can improve the energy efficiency of your home, you can visit the Energy Saving Trust website or contact the Energy Saving Advice Service on 0300 123 1234.